vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 auto s = f.c_str(); // s == "42"
 {% endhighlight %}

-Note that `fmt::format_int` automatically manages the buffer to hold the formatted output unlike `sprintf` and `karma::generate` which require manual memory management.
-In case of `karma::generate` you can probably use an output iterator such as `back_insert_iterator` for automatic memory management but the performance will likely suffer.
+Note that `fmt::format_int` automatically manages the output buffer unlike `sprintf` and `karma::generate` which require an error-prone manual memory management.
+In the case of `karma::generate` you can probably use an output iterator such as `back_insert_iterator` for automatic memory management but the performance will likely suffer.

-Another remarkable and surprising (to me) thing about the results is that `sprintf` is not particularly fast for integer formatting.
+Another remarkable and surprising (to me) observation is that `sprintf` is not particularly good for integer formatting.
 It is more than 6 times slower than `fmt::format_int`.
 One possible reason for this is that `sprintf` parses the format string, but so do `fmt::format` and `fmt::format_to` which are 1.8 - 2.6 times faster than `sprintf`.
-The good thing is that you don't have to use `sprintf` even for performance reasons.
+The good thing is that you don't have to use `sprintf` in an attempt to sacrifice safety for performance.
 There are much faster or at least equally slow but safer methods.

 One recent addition to the benchmark is `fmt::compile` which does `constexpr` format string compilation.
 As can be seen from the results `fmt::compile` +